 Our business is impacted by general economic conditions in the U.S. and international markets, particularly the U.S. retail markets including hardware stores, home centers, mass merchants, and other retailers.
-In recent quarters, operations have been negatively impacted by the general downturn in the U.S. economy, including higher unemployment figures, and the contraction of the retail market.
-Although there have been certain signs of improvement in the economy, generally such conditions are not expected to improve significantly in the near term and may have the effect of reducing consumer spending, which could adversely affect our results of operations during the remainder of this year or beyond.
+In recent quarters, operations have been negatively impacted by the general downturn in the U.S. economy, including higher unemployment figures, a reduced level of consumer spending and the contraction of the retail market.
+Although there have been certain signs of improvement in the economy, generally such conditions are not expected to improve significantly in the near term and may have the effect of further reducing consumer spending, which could adversely affect our results of operations during the remainder of this year or beyond.

 We are sensitive to inflation or deflation present in the economies of the United States and foreign suppliers located primarily in Taiwan and China.
 For several years leading up to 2009, the rapid growth in China's economic activity produced significantly rising costs of certain imported fastener products.
 In addition, the cost of commodities such as copper, zinc, aluminum, nickel, and plastics used in the manufacture of our other products increased sharply.
 Further, increases in the cost of diesel fuel contributed to transportation rate increases.
 The trend of rising commodity costs accelerated in the first half of 2008.
 In the second half of 2008 and during the first half of 2009, national and international economic difficulties started a reversal of the trend of rising costs for our products and commodities used in the manufacture of our products, including a decrease in the cost of oil and diesel fuel.
-During the second half of 2009, most of 2010 and the first three months of 2011, we have seen an end to decreasing costs and, in certain instances, moderate increases in the costs for our products used in an attempt to offset a portion of the product cost increases.
+During the second half of 2009, most of 2010 and the first six months of 2011, we have seen an end to decreasing costs and, in certain instances, moderate increases in the costs for our products and commodities used in the manufacture of our products.
+We took pricing action in the first half of 2011 in an attempt to offset a portion of the product cost increases.
 While inflation and resulting cost increases over a period of years would result in significant increases in inventory costs and operating expenses, the opposite is true when exposed to a prolonged period of cost decreases.
 The ability of our operating divisions to institute price increases and seek price concessions, as appropriate, is dependent on competitive market conditions.